telerik/blazor-docs/knowledge-base/upload-validateantiforgerytoken.md

 ---
 title: Upload Files with Antiforgery Validation
-description: Learn how to setup the Telerik Blazor Upload to work with .NET controllers that use ValidateAntiForgeryToken attribute.
+description: Learn how to setup the Telerik Blazor Upload to work with .NET controllers that use the ValidateAntiForgeryToken attribute.
 Configure Blazor apps with antiforgery validation.
 type: how-to
 page_title: How to Upload Files with Antiforgery Validation
 slug: upload-kb-validateantiforgerytoken